0xcert/techpaper/src/whitepaper.md

 Xcerts are assigned to digital wallets.
 The ownership of each xcert is transferable between digital wallets.

-New xcerts can be minted by the issuer, which owns the xcert smart contract, or by an entity authorized by the issuer.
+New xcerts can be minted by the issuer, which owns the xcert smart contract or by an entity authorized by the issuer.
 Similar logic applies to the burning process, where also the holder is allowed to burn any xcert that he owns.

 <img src="images/3.svg" height="400" />